 - Use window curtains and shades to block outside light, making sure window coverings are heavy enough to fully block light and well fitted to prevent slivers of street light or early morning sunlight from filtering in.

-- Invest in an eye mask, which can provide a personal zone of darkness and keep your partner’s reading light at bay.
+- Invest in an eye mask for sleeping, which can provide a personal zone of darkness and keep your partner’s reading light at bay.

 - Dim the lights in your room an hour before bed to avoid the sleep-disrupting effects of artificial light in your environment.